Major Transport Improvements A629 Halifax to Huddersfield

 I have already returned a paper feedback form, but I omitted to suggest that the introduction of 20 mph zones in residential streets along the planned route through Huddersfield would be beneficial.
 This should be included in the plan.

-Mark Davies asked about 5 years ago
+Mark Davies asked over 5 years ago

 Thanks for your message and suggestion.
 We've captured your feedback; we will include in our analysis of this consultation and will keep you up to date with progress on this.